-(1) Banks deem that debtors are unable to repay fully according to the credit obligations, without consideration on payment that may receive from collateral.
+(1) TISCO deems that debtors are unable to repay fully according to the credit obligations, without consideration on payment that may receive from collateral.
 The following events constitute the debtor is unlikely to pay:

-- (1.1) Banks stop accrue interests of debtor - (1.2) Banks write-off or sets additional provisions as it deems that debtor is unable to repay or credit quality of debtor significantly deteriorates - (1.3) Banks have sold the credit obligation at a material credit-related economic loss. - (1.4) Banks consent to a debt restructuring by material forgiveness or postponing principal, interest or fees as it deems that financial condition of debtor deteriorates - (1.5) Banks have filed litigation against debtor - (1.6) Debtor has filed for protection under Bankruptcy law or other creditors have file bankruptcy against debtor, therefore delaying debt repayment to banks or
+- (1.1) TISCO stop accrue interests of debtor - (1.2) TISCO write-off or sets additional provisions as it deems that debtor is unable to repay or credit quality of debtor significantly deteriorates - (1.3) TISCO have sold the credit obligation at a material credit-related economic loss. - (1.4) TISCO consent to a debt restructuring by material forgiveness or postponing principal, interest or fees as it deems that financial condition of debtor deteriorates - (1.5) TISCO have filed litigation against debtor - (1.6) Debtor has filed for protection under Bankruptcy law or other creditors have file bankruptcy against debtor, therefore delaying debt repayment to TISCO or - (2) Debtor has more than 90-day past due (principal or interest), or debtor is classified as substandard or lower according to the Notification of the Bank of Thailand Re: Criteria for Assets Classification and Provision of Commercial Bank.